 As the adage goes, “A stitch in time saves nine,” and this is especially true during week 2 of pregnancy.

 Nausea can occur at any time throughout the day but tends to peak in the morning hours.
-To help manage it, try eating small meals throughout the day instead of three larger ones and avoid lying down after eating.
+To help manage it, try eating small meals throughout the day instead of three larger ones.
+Avoid lying down after eating.
 Fatigue will likely take over as well due to hormonal changes; rest often when needed.
-Finally, breast tenderness is also common during this stage – wear supportive bras for comfort and avoid caffeine or other stimulants that could make it worse.
+Finally, breast tenderness is also common, so wear supportive bras for comfort and avoid caffeine or other stimulants.

-It’s important to note that even though these symptoms might arise, not all women experience them during week 2 of their pregnancies.
-If you have concerns about how you’re feeling physically or emotionally, don’t hesitate to contact your physician for advice and support!
+Even though these symptoms might arise, not all women experience them during week 2 of their pregnancies.
+If you have concerns about how you’re feeling physically or emotionally, contact your physician for advice and support!

 Monitoring Your Health

 During week two of pregnancy, monitoring your health is paramount.
 It’s important to note any physical and emotional changes that occur during this period.
-While it can be scary to track unfamiliar symptoms as they arise, being attentive to your body will help ensure a healthy nine months ahead.
+While it can be scary to track unfamiliar symptoms, being attentive to your body will help ensure a healthy nine months.

-Staying on top of regular checkups with a doctor is key too.
-At these appointments, ask questions about what diet and lifestyle modifications might be useful at this stage in your pregnancy journey.
-For instance, finding ways to reduce stress through mindfulness exercises and/or yoga may provide some relief from uncomfortable early pregnancy aches and pains.
+Staying on top of regular checkups with a doctor is key, too.
+At these appointments, ask questions about what diet and lifestyle modifications might be useful.
+Finding ways to reduce stress through mindfulness exercises and/or yoga may provide some relief from uncomfortable early pregnancy aches and pains.
 In addition, getting into a routine of eating nutritious meals and drinking plenty of fluids will benefit both mother and baby throughout the trimesters ahead.

 Eating Right